patrickhno/meteorites/README.md

 # Meteorites

 This is a game that was lost for over a decade, then suddenly reappeared - how nice!
-It was on the naton wide TV2 channel in Norway in the late 90's, and over night made some careers I would say.
+It was on the nation wide TV2 channel in Norway in the late 90's, and over night made some careers I would say.
 It also atracted the super investor Øysten Stray Spetalen, so all this was a huge door opener for us back then.

 The code is from a time where OpenGL drivers where too buggy for production use unless you had a Silicon Graphics or something,